jaymolinaro3-glitch/sparringpartner/README.md

 IDOR/BOLA: Do not derive authorization from client-controlled IDs (URL/path/body).
 Bind access control to server-side identity.

 Mass Assignment: Never blindly apply client JSON to server objects.
 Use explicit whitelists for mutable fields and protect privileged attributes.

+Authorization must always be enforced server-side, based on trusted identity and policy.

 ---